TL;DR

 If your business involves taking possession of customer vehicles—even for a few minutes—a standard business car insurance policy is simply not fit for purpose.
 Motor trade insurance is a specialist package designed to cover the unique and varied risks faced by professionals in the UK automotive industry.

 It's a legal requirement to have at least third-party insurance to drive any vehicle on UK roads, and the motor trade is no exception.
 However, the risks go far beyond a simple road accident.
-From a customer's car being damaged in your workshop to a vehicle being stolen from your forecourt, the right policy is your primary defence against financial loss and legal liability.
+From a customer's car being damaged in your workshop to a vehicle being stolen from your forecourt, a strong fit for your needs is your primary defence against financial loss and legal liability.

 This comprehensive guide will demystify motor trade insurance, helping you understand your obligations and find the most suitable and cost-effective vehicle cover for your specific business needs.